 Working with Astra & Elementor

 If you’re not using Figma or other web design software, you might (or, rather, definitely will) face a lot of obstacles designing your site in WordPress with its built-in functionality.
 Designing with Elementor with Astra as a canvas is a much more pleasant experience.
 We’d still prefer Figma for the UX and UI design and then WordPress’s Gutenberg for the rest of the work, but that will be far from no-code.
-However, if you do like Figma for designing more, we’ll be glad to help you convert your project into a full-fledged WordPress site.
+However, if you do like Figma for designing more, our partners will be glad to help you convert your project into a full-fledged WordPress site or we can do that for you by ourselves.

 Elementor makes WordPress somewhat close to a no-code platform.
 That means, with this page builder installed, you can create modern and appealing sites with the relative easiness of constructing with Lego blocks.